 Also, the style of the house matches the map view.
 A 1950 Sanborn map shows 417 as "stuccoed."

 Cyrus W. Snyder, an attorney and U.S. claims agent, lived in the Hooper House beginning in the 1870s with his wife, Sabrina "Sabra" Ward.
 Sabra, who was born in 1831, died in Chattanooga on March 8, 1888.
-Their son, Charles Cyrus Snyder, was living there when he was still a law student in 1976.
-The younger Cyrus Snyder became a lawyer and justice of the peace.
+Their son, Charles Cyrus Snyder, was living there when he was still a law student in 1876.
+Charles Cyrus Snyder also became a lawyer and served as justice of the peace.
 He married Annie Vanderwhite.
-That couple lived at the Hooper House, though the younger Cyrus Snyder died in 1900 at the age of 46.
+That couple lived at the Hooper House.
 Annie was still living at the Hooper House when she died in 1946.
 Annie Snyder always rented out the top portion of the big house.

 Coster Lawrence Poe and his wife, Marguerite M. Powell Poe, afterward lived at the Hooper House for many years.
 They rented out the upstairs portion.
 L.L.
 Dent was there in 1958.
 The Poes' daughter, Jane, married a Dent.